Evaluating TQFT invariants from G-crossed braided spherical fusion categories via Kirby diagrams with 3-handles

-A regular diagram as in the previous definition defines a blackboard framing on its ribbons and fold lines.
+A regular diagram as in Definition \ref{def:regular diagram} defines a blackboard framing on its ribbons and fold arcs.
 Similarly, a Kirby diagram defines a blackboard framing for its 2-handle attachments.
 For any given framing, it is always possible to match it with the blackboard framing by repeatedly applying the first Reidemeister move.

-Assuming the blackboard framing is standard for Kirby diagrams without 3-handles, but has not been described for diagrams with 3-handles.
+The notion of blackboard framing is standard for Kirby diagrams without 3-handles, but has not been described yet for diagrams with 3-handles.
 The projection of the diagram onto the plane locally defines a right hand side and a left hand side for every ribbon.
 To assume the blackboard framing for at 3-handle attachment means to require that it may not change the side, so the 3-handle attaching sphere must stay parallel to the plane close to where it attaches to a 2-handle.

 As with any convention, it must be shown that later constructions do not depend on the choices made.
 Here, we have to show that the invariant does not depend on whether a particular 3-handle is attached on the right hand side or the left hand side.
 Assume that 3-handles labelled $g_1, g_2, \dots g_K$ are attached to a 2-handle on the right hand side (from top to bottom) and $g_{K+1}, \dots g_N, g$ on the left hand side (from bottom to top), which implies that the 2-handle is labelled with $\Omega_{g'g}$, where $g' \coloneqq g_1 g_2 \cdots g_N$.
 If the 3-handle labelled $g$ is isotoped around to the right side, the grade changes from $g'g$ to $gg'$, and the 3-handle attaching sphere now covers the 2-handle circle.
 Since $\acts{g}{\Omega_{g'g}} \cong \Omega_{gg'}$, the diagram still evaluates to the same quantity.